 In the main school entrance the Council have a display board to help keep everyone informed and up-to-date about what they have been discussing.
 The board also shows photos of the current School Council members.
 Some classes have so many volunteers to be class rep that they have to rotate who attends the meetings!

-The School Council are supported by Becky Teft, HLTA in Seahorse Class and teaching assistants from each class.
-They also work closely with the Plymouth SEND Youth Forum, and Alex Christmas, who is our Pupil Advocate.
+The School Council are supported by Becky Teft, HLTA in PfA 1.
+They also work closely with the Plymouth SEND Youth Forum.

 The School Council voice is always listened to carefully and they have made some significant changes to the school over the past year.
 They voted to change the class names to those which were more identifiable for every child in school.
 They also said they felt the process for leaving school at the end of the day was stressful so we changed that too!
 A campaign for more accessible toilets was also undertaken and presented to Interserve who immediately purchased floor standing holders and installed hand free soap dispensers for pupils to use.
 The School Council is highly successful and is currently working with the local Youth Ascends Group to campaign for accessible public transport improvements.